shikhavyaghra1989/GameAI530/README.md

 <ol>
   <li>The game will be limited to a maximum of 4-players.</li>
   <li>The game board will be restricted to at most an 8x8 grid.</li>
-  <li>Special orbs will be generated randomly, which would be controllable by any two randomly chosen players.</li>
+  <li>During the start of the game, there exists special orbs, each of which can be controlled by any two randomly chosen players</li>
-  <li>After a few turns, the special orb will be divided randomly between the players who could control it before.
-This introduces a probabilistic element into the game, leading to unpredictable results.</li>
+  <li>The special orbs, on interaction by a player, will randomly decay into the orbs of the players who can control it.
+This introduces a probabilistic element into the game, leading to unpredictable results</li>
-  <li>With the appearance of special orbs, two players who were competing against each other now have a chance to team up to finish another players.
-On the other hand, since the orbs will eventually decay, the two allied players have to account for the eventual break up of the alliance, similar to how kingdoms create and break alliances, leading to unexpected victories.</li>
+  <li>Using the special orbs, two players can team up to dominate other players.
+On the other hand, each player has to take into account the possibility of their actions unduly being taken advantage of their partner due to random decays</li>
 </ol>

 ## Status